BAZIGA28845/PL-SQL-FINAL-EXAM_NKURANGA-BAZIGA-Caleb-28845/README.md

 | **Phase VIII** | Final documentation, Business Intelligence analysis, and project presentation             |

-### **Phase I – Problem Identification**
+# **PHASE I: PROBLEM IDENTIFICATION & PROJECT PROPOSAL**

+## **Objective**

+Identify a real-world problem that requires an Oracle PL/SQL database solution with Business Intelligence (BI) potential.

+---

-**Problem Definition**
+### **Problem Definition**

-Many supermarkets and retail shops face challenges in monitoring product expiry dates due to manual checking of items on shelves and in storage.
-This often leads to expired products being sold or discarded late, resulting in financial loss, customer dissatisfaction, and health risks.
+Many supermarkets and retail shops struggle to accurately monitor product expiry dates due to manual shelf inspections and record-keeping.
+This results in expired products remaining in stock, financial losses, customer dissatisfaction, and potential health risks.

+---

-**Context**
+### **Context**

-The system is designed for use in **supermarkets and retail shops and so on ** where large volumes of products are managed in batches with different expiry dates.
-It supports daily inventory operations by automatically tracking expiry dates and highlighting items that require immediate attention.
+The system is intended for use in **supermarkets and retail shops** where large quantities of products are stored and sold in batches with varying expiry dates.
+It supports daily inventory operations by automating expiry monitoring and alert generation.

+---

-**Target Users**
+### **Target Users**

-Inventory clerks, shop attendants, store managers, and business owners responsible for stock control and operational decisions.
+* Inventory clerks
+* Shop attendants
+* Store managers
+* Business owners

+---

-**Project Goals**
+### **Project Goals**

-* Automate expiry date tracking using an Oracle PL/SQL database
+* Automate product expiry tracking using Oracle PL/SQL
-* Generate alerts for products nearing expiry
+* Generate alerts for near-expiring products
-* Record expired products separately for accountability and reporting
+* Maintain separate records for expired stock
-* Improve stock rotation and reduce inventory waste
+* Reduce waste and improve stock rotation

+---

-**Business Intelligence (BI) Potential**
+### **Business Intelligence (BI) Potential**

-BI analytics can reveal expiry patterns, high-waste products, seasonal trends, and stock turnover rates, enabling managers to make informed decisions on pricing, promotions, restocking, and supplier evaluation.
+The system supports analytics such as expiry trends, frequently wasted products, stock turnover rates, and supplier performance, enabling data-driven decisions on promotions, restocking, and inventory planning.